About the programme

 • Who will my application data be shared with?

-We only use your application information for the purposes of the programme.
+We only use your application information for the purpose of the programme.
 If information is shared outside Digital Catapult (for example, with programme partners) this will be made clear in the application form and/or programme agreement.

 • Will I be able to save my application form?